Back to Top

 The best time to comb is after beard oil or butter has been applied.

-Avoid combing a completely dry beard — this causes unnecessary stress and breakage.
+Combing a completely dry beard creates unnecessary stress and increases breakage.

 How to Comb Properly

-Forcing the comb through tangles leads to snapping and thinning over time.
+Forcing a comb through tangles leads to snapping, thinning, and unnecessary stress on the beard.

 Styling Without Overdoing It

-Styling should be subtle and functional, not stiff or heavy.
+Styling should be subtle and functional—not stiff, shiny, or overloaded.

 Use Product Only When Needed